 Who needs endovascular coiling?

 Many patients can undergo endovascular coiling.
-This procedure can be done whether the aneurysm is healthy or torn.
+This procedure can be performed whether the aneurysms are intact or ruptured.

 What happens during the endovascular coiling procedure?